If each process in the set is waiting for an event that only another process in the set can cause is called Deadlock.

 Suppose process A holds resource C and process B holds resource D.

-Now process A request for resource D and process B request for resource C but none of the process will get this resources as both the resources are already busy with some other process hence neither of them can proceed further.
+Now process A request for resource D and process B request for resource C but none of the process will get these resources as both the resources are already busy with some other process hence neither of them can proceed further.
 This situation is called Deadlock.

 There are 4 conditions which leads to Deadlock.
 They are as follow